Why Is My Ceiling Fan Making Noise?

 A ceiling fan should generate a nice breeze and nothing more.
 Hearing a persistent sound while you’re trying to sleep or watch TV is not normal and can definitely distract.

 Fortunately, noise coming from your ceiling fan doesn’t necessarily mean your fan is broken beyond repair, or even broken at all.
-Sean Dion, an electrician for Mr. Electric in Queensbury, New York, says ceiling fan noises usually come down to a loose part, improper installation, or accessories incompatible with your fan’s motor — things like dimmer kits, fan speed and remote control kits.
+Sean Dion, an electrician for Mr. Electric in Queensbury, New York, says ceiling fan noises usually come down to a loose part, improper installation, or accessories incompatible with your fan’s motor — things like dimmer kits, fan speed and ceiling fan remote control kits.

 “Sometimes they maybe didn’t put the ball into the socket properly so it’s not seated properly,” he says.
 “There’s a little notch you have to turn the ball into to get it to latch properly.
 If it’s loose, you’ll have vibration and noise.”